PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - When `Audit Information` of wire instruction is not locked and user click the Create task button, system will shows the `Create Task Not Possible` dialog with proper message.
 - If `Issue date` is greater than `Due date`, the system shows an error message in the `Due Date` field.
 [See this](https://drive.google.com/file/d/1pCdutzIRm5ATxg5Ha_slt4vAZNPktLSR/view?usp=share_link)
 - When there isn't any investors having `Create Task` checkbox = ON and the user clicks the `Create Task` button, the system shows a proper message.
 [See this](https://drive.google.com/file/d/17F0SzetDEfkEFNakPXCepNuO2bN-mSMD/view?usp=share_link)
+- If activity is not available, shows `-`.

 - **Distribution**
     - Shows a `New` tag in the Investment field when the user enters a new name.